morgan071801/dig333-devlog/README.md

 - Quote: "Well, for one, it means things are less reliable.
 More than once
 - i've come home to an icy house because the internet had gone down, then spent hours trying to fix it only to have the thermostat jammed on 86 degrees until tech
 - support reset my account."
-- "My old devices were so dumb, but in hindsight, that waas kind of charming.
+- "My old devices were so dumb, but in hindsight, that was kind of charming.
 - They didn't do much, and perhaps that simplicity is really what we need."
 - Comment: I sometime think about this and how reliable we are on technology
 - I think this can also be expanded to beyond technology.
 This weekend